dmodalek/instagram-real-time-map/README.md

 ### Process

 1. Heroku runs __npm install__ which installs the node modules.
-2. After that, the __postinstall__ from the package.json file hook is called, which installs bower und runs grunt.
+2. After that, the __postinstall__ from the package.json file hook is called, which installs bower components.
+3. A custom Heroku Build Pack is run in order to run Grunt

 ### Hints